solo-io/gloo/docs/content/dev/example-proxy-controller.md

 ---

 In this tutorial, we're going to show how to use Gloo's {{< protobuf name="gloo.solo.io.Proxy" display="Proxy API">}}
 to build a router which automatically creates routes for every existing kubernetes service.
+Then we will show how to enable the same functionality for consul services as well.

 ## Why Write a Custom Proxy Controller